 In the early days of UIL competition, it was fairly easy to categorize literature into one of the three main genres.
 Basically, all you had to do was look at the text on the page.
 Prose was primarily written in paragraph form, poetry was structured in stanzas, and drama included character names before each line of dialogue.
 However, in today's post-modern literary world, writers often borrow qualities from many different forms to create their own unique style of literature.
 Furthermore, recent trends place a new emphasis on the spoken word and the performance of literature.
 Solo performers combine vaudeville, theatre, music, standup comedy, poetry, the visual arts and dance to showcase their talents and inspire their audiences.
 These literary and theatrical developments have made it increasingly difficult to determine the appropriateness of some material for use in the UIL prose and poetry contests.
-The category restrictions for each performed.
+The category restrictions for each performance category indicate whether or not selections from plays, screenplays or theatrical monologues can be performed.
 Check all four categories carefully for clarification on when they are and are not allowed.